snadim02/snadim02.github.io/_posts/2026-06-08-sugar-spice.md

 ![Flour counter storage](../assets/img/spices-icon2.jpg){: .mx-auto.d-block :}

-**My contribution** to the family baking escapades is to make our spaces look good and function as well as possible !
+**My (puny) contribution** to the family baking escapades is to at least make our spaces look good and function as well as possible !

 | Materials | Cost (+ tax/shipping) |
 |----|----------------------:|